jackofall1232/adambox/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =
-Documentation and compliance update only.
+Code quality and standards compliance update only.
 No configuration changes are required.

 == License ==